 Fusebox Regulator AThe regulator plate A needs to be connected with the EMS Ground (ring terminals on the (engine-) wiring harness).
-The stud has M4 threads suitable for ring terminals according to DIN 46225 or MS25036- 149 (size #8) (tightening torque: 1.2 Nm).
+The stud has M4 threads suitable for ring terminals according to DIN 46225 or MS25036- 149 (size #8) (tightening torque: 1.2 Nm / 11 in lb).
 The ring terminals need to be evenly spread onto the three available studs.